marcodv/durable_resources/docs/prod.md

 you need to edit dev.tfvars

-This is the list of durable resources created for **Dev environment**
+This is the list of durable resources created for **Prod environment**

 - Terraform users
 - Cluster role